 Plants of the St George Village Botanical Garden

 This website was created by John Rains for the St. George Village Botanical Garden on St. Croix, USVI.
-Its purpose is to serve as a means of sharing phenology photography with Caitlin Cofield, Horticultural Manager of the Garden.
+Its purpose is to serve as a means of sharing phenology photography with the Horticultural Manager of the Garden, now Sarah Dennis (was Caitlin Cofield).

 This project is primarily a photographic study documenting the phenology—the timing of key seasonal events in the life cycle—of selected shrubs and trees growing in the Garden.
 The work supports the Garden’s Level II accreditation under the ArbNet Arboretum Accreditation Program, which was achieved in July, 2025.